 State Sen. Doug Mastriano

-Sen. Doug Mastriano, representing Franklin County, unsuccessfully ran for the U.S. House of Representatives in 2018 before winning a special election for the 33rd senatorial district in 2019.
-Mastriano all but announced his candidacy last month, stating that he’s reached his fundraising goal for a gubernatorial bid and plans to formally announce his candidacy on Jan.
-8. A vocal Trump advocate throughout his time in Harrisburg, Mastriano even helped organize bus rides for supporters to join him in Washington for the January 6 protests.
-He claims he did not participate in the rally once it turned violent, but has continued to keep ties with the former president.
+State Sen. Doug Mastriano, representing Franklin County, unsuccessfully ran for the U.S. House of Representatives in 2018 before winning a special election for the 33rd senatorial district in 2019.
+A vocal Trump advocate throughout his time in Harrisburg, Mastriano even helped organize bus rides for supporters to join him in Washington, D.C. on Jan.
+6, 2021.
+He claims he did not participate in the insurrection, but has continued to cultivate ties with the former president.
 One of the most conservative candidates in the field, Mastriano has led in polling, with a recent Trafalgar Group poll showing more than 27% of voters saying they would vote for him.
 The polling success comes in spite of recent controversies including an alarming academic paper he wrote that downplayed civilian deaths in military activity.

-Dave White, who runs a plumbing and HVAC company in Delaware County, also recently joined the still-growing list of Republicans running for governor.
-The businessman is a third-generation union steamfitter who will try to leverage his ties to labor unions and blue-collar workers to carve out a space in the Republican primary field.
+Dave White, who runs a plumbing and HVAC company in Delaware County, is also on the list of Republicans running for governor.
+The businessman is a third-generation union steamfitter who has leveraged his ties to labor unions and blue-collar workers to carve out a space in the Republican primary field.
 White is a former county councilman who lost his reelection bid in 2017.
 Although he comes from outside the Harrisburg circle, White has been among the leaders in polling throughout the campaign.
 He placed third in the recent Trafalgar Group poll, with about 15% of voter support.
 White has also garnered endorsements from several county GOP leaders and from state Senate Majority Leader Kim Ward.

 Former U.S. Attorney Bill McSwain

-McSwain, a former Trump-appointed prosecutor in Philadelphia, officially announced his intent to run for governor in September.
-As a U.S. attorney, he would often exchange blows with Philadelphia Mayor Jim Kenney and District Attorney Larry Krasner, claiming they were soft on crime.
-McSwain resigned from his position just before President Joe Biden’s inauguration, but made headlines in July when he claimed Trump’s attorney general, Bill Barr, told him not to investigate claims of voter fraud.
+McSwain, a former Trump-appointed prosecutor in Philadelphia, would often exchange blows with Philadelphia Mayor Jim Kenney and District Attorney Larry Krasner, claiming they were soft on crime.
+McSwain, who resigned from his position just before President Joe Biden’s inauguration, made headlines last July when he claimed Trump’s attorney general, Bill Barr, told him not to investigate claims of voter fraud.
 Trump countered that recently with his own anti-endorsement of McSwain, calling him a “coward, who let our country down” for not doing more to back up Trump’s repeated lies about the 2020 election.
-Like most Republicans, he has repeatedly criticized Wolf for his COVID-19 response.
-The 2020 election and pandemic response will continue to be major talking points throughout his first run for public office.
+Like most Republicans, McSwain has often criticized Wolf for his COVID-19 response.
+The 2020 election and pandemic response will continue to be major talking points throughout this election cycle.

 Former U.S. Rep. Lou Barletta

-Barletta’s political career began in his hometown of Hazelton, where he went from city councilman to mayor.
-He then made his way to Washington, winning the U.S. House of Representatives race for Pennsylvania’s 11th congressional district in 2010.
+Barletta filed his petition in his hometown of Hazelton, where he went from city councilman to mayor.
+From there, Barletta made his way to Washington, winning the U.S. House of Representatives race for Pennsylvania’s 11th congressional district in 2010.
 His attempt to jump over to the Senate failed, however, as he lost to U.S. Sen. Bob Casey in 2018.
-Looking to get back into Pennsylvania politics, Barletta announced his bid for governor earlier this year.
 A strong opponent of illegal immigration, Barletta was also a member of former President Donald Trump’s transition team in 2016.
 He came in second in the most recent Trafalgar Group poll, with more than 17% of voter support.
 And within the last two days, both State Senate President Pro Tempore Jake Corman and former U.S. Rep. Melissa Hart have dropped out and endorsed Barletta in an attempt to back a more moderate candidate who they believe has a better chance at winning a statewide election.

 Montgomery County Commissioner Joe Gale

-Gale was the first Republican to formally announce his candidacy for governor back in February.
+Gale was the first Republican to formally announce his candidacy for governor back in February 2021.
 An avid Trump supporter, he has criticized the Pennsylvania GOP and pledged to be a conservative populist.
 He’s also caught attention for calling the Black Lives Matter Movement a hate group and saying Trump’s presidency was sabotaged.
 Throughout the campaign, he’s criticized Harrisburg Republicans who voted in favor of Act 77, which expanded mail-in and absentee voting.

 Dr. Nche Zama

-Zama is another outsider candidate looking to take the governor’s desk.
+Zama is now the lone political newcomer in the race.
 A well-known cardiothoracic surgeon, Zama is based in East Stroudsburg, Monroe County, and focused much of his announcement speech on his work as a humanitarian and skilled surgeon.
 He claims that for too long, Pennsylvania has been “sick” and that Harrisburg has been too broken to properly support its economy and education and health care systems.

-A longtime conservative activist, Gerow threw his hat into the ring earlier this year.
-Formally announcing his candidacy in June, Gerow is another Republican hopeful with a history in Harrisburg.
+A longtime conservative activist, Gerow also threw his hat into the ring last year.
+Although he’s not a sitting official, Gerow is another Republican hopeful with a history in Harrisburg.
 He runs a communications and marketing firm near the Capitol, and has appeared as a political commentator on public affairs shows in central Pennsylvania for years.
-Looking to set himself apart from other conservatives, Gerow said his top priorities include allowing ballot initiatives sponsored by voters, and allowing voters to recall a governor.
+Looking to set himself apart from other conservatives, Gerow said his top priorities include allowing ballot initiatives sponsored by voters and allowing voters to recall a governor.